What to expect from an MSC Cruise on the Meraviglia.

 MSC Meraviglia Dress Code

 In the evening some passengers do dress up, but more smart casual than formal, except for the “elegant” (not formal) nights.
-But even on those specified nights, there was a mix of looks throughout the ship, and no one seems to take notice if fellow passengers aren’t dressed as well.
+But even on those specified nights, there was a mix of looks throughout the ship, and no one seemed to take notice if fellow passengers weren’t dressed as well.
 Seeing men in a jacket the ladies in gowns would not be unusual, but it’s not at all required.